 What if you could introduce 21st century skills and measure success, with immediate insights into which students need extra help and where, and which activities engage them best?
 Enter Ozobot Classroom, our new STEAM platform.

 Ozobot Classroom is built around our 2 Ways to Code–with and without screens–which provide a low floor and high ceiling for interdisciplinary STEAM learning.
 Beginners with zero coding experience can start screen-free with Color Codes, or on-screen with OzoBlockly’s Pre-Reader level.
 From there, they can continue learning programming principles for years as they move through OzoBlockly’s skill levels.

-The Ozobot Classroom LMS takes these 2 Ways to Code and makes them measurable for teachers.
+The Ozobot Classroom platform takes these 2 Ways to Code and makes them measurable for teachers.
 Bots connect back to a teacher’s dashboard within Classroom, enabling real-time information and insights for both screen-free and on-screen student activities.
-It simplifies class management and student-device pairing, allows teachers to browse and save free lessons and curricula, and offers insights into which students are advancing through lessons and which students need extra help.
+It simplifies class setup and student-device pairing, allows teachers to browse and save free lessons and curricula, and offers insights into which students are advancing through lessons and which students need extra help.

 In short, Classroom can help you and your students break stereotypes in STEAM!

 The best part?
 Our LMS will be free for educators when it launches in the coming months, and will be backwards compatible with the Bluetooth-enabled Ozobot Evo robots many educators use now.
 Read on to learn about joining the Ozobot Classroom beta program and what to expect for Classroom’s public launch.

 Ozobot Classroom LMS Now: Beta for Bot Purchasers